Parkland high school shooting: Immediately prior

 Upon entering the building, Cruz rapidly assembled his weapon at the base of a stairwell adjacent to the first floor classrooms.
-As he did so, he was interrupted by a student named Christopher McKenna, whom Cruz informed: "[You'd] better get out of here, something bad's about to happen."
+As he did so, a student named Christopher McKenna encountered Cruz and Cruz informed him:

+"[You'd] better get out of here, something bad's about to happen."
 McKenna fled the building and notified staff members of the unfolding threat.

+Mass shooting

-Cruz then entered the first floor hallway, where he observed three students—Martin Anguiano, Gina Montalto, and Luke Hoyer—who were in the hallway outside room 1215.
-He killed all three in the hallway at 2:21 p.m., with another student within the hallway, 15-year-old Ashley Baez, wounded once in her upper leg.
-He then fired through the windows of four closed classroom doors, killing six more students and wounding thirteen others.
-Two staff members were also killed on the first floor of the building.
+As Cruz entered the first floor hallway, he saw and fatally shot three students—Martin Anguiano, Gina Montalto, and Luke Hoyer—who were in the hallway outside room 1215.
+They were killed at 2:21 p.m., and Cruz shot and wounded a fourth student in the hallway, 15-year-old Ashley Baez.
+He fired through the windows of four closed classroom doors, killing six more students and wounding thirteen others.

 Due to gunshot reverberation within the hallways, the fire alarm within the building activated, causing confusion because there had been a fire drill earlier in the day.
 Students were unable to seek shelter at "hard corners"—areas of a classroom that people could safely hide at if a gunman peered through the window of a door—because many of the classrooms in Building 12 lacked one, and furniture otherwise obstructed potential safe spaces.

+As the shooting unfolded, employees did not call a "Code Red" because of their confusion over who had the authority to do so.
+At about 2:21 p.m., a staff member eventually activated a lockdown, but only after discovering one body and hearing gunfire.
+An armed school resource officer of the Broward County Sheriff's Office was on campus when the shooting broke out, and he remained outside between Building 12 and the adjacent Building 7.